awesomo4000/excellent/NEWHIRE.md

 When implementing examples, you might encounter issues where your output file doesn't match the reference.
 Here are some common problems and solutions:

+### Build System

+- **DO NOT MODIFY build.zig**: The build system automatically discovers and builds examples from the examples/ directory.
+There is no need to manually register new examples or modify the build configuration.

 ### Zig Language Issues

 - **Deprecated std.mem.split**: As of Zig 0.14.0, `std.mem.split` is deprecated.
 Use `std.mem.splitScalar`, `std.mem.splitAny`, or `std.mem.splitSequence` instead, depending on your use case.
 Most string splitting with a single character delimiter should use `std.mem.splitScalar`.